Ralph Griffith (Indian Army officer): Education and early career

 Ralph Edwin Hotchkin Griffith was the younger brother of Sir Francis Griffith and the son of Francis Robert Griffith (1828–1901).
 He was educated at Blundell's School and the Royal Military College.
-He was commissioned in 1901 into the Middlesex Regiment and transferred to the Indian Army and the 26th Prince of Wales's Own Light Cavalry in 1903 and was promoted to Lieutenant in 1903.
+He was commissioned into the Middlesex Regiment as a second lieutenant on 8 May 1901, was promoted to lieutenant on 4 February 1903, and transferred to the Indian Army and the 26th Prince of Wales's Own Light Cavalry later the same year.
 He was appointed Adjutant of the Governor's Body Guard, Bombay from 1907 to 1908.

 Griffith joined the Indian Political Service (which was then recruited half and half from the Indian Army and the Indian Civil Service) in November 1908. and served an apprenticeship under Sir George Roos-Keppel, who, like him, was a fluent speaker of Pashto.
 He was promoted Captain in 1910 and Major in 1916.

 His early positions included Deputy Commissioner of Peshawar, secretary to the head of the Province, and Resident in the turbulent region of Waziristan, where his influence and understanding of the Wazir tribesmen reduced tensions in the area.

 When Assistant Political Agent, Mohmand he was mentioned in dispatches for services on the North West Frontier during the early part of World War I.